-If you would like to store, for example, a double quotation mark or a new line character in a string you need to use special character syntax preceded by a backslash (\).
+If you would like to store, for example, a double quotation mark or a new line character in a string you need to use special character syntax preceded by a backslash ($\$).
 The table below summarizes some of the most important special characters.

 SPECIAL CHARACTER DESCRIPTION

 \' Single quotation mark

 \ " Double quotation mark

-SPECIAL CHARACTER DESCRIPTION

 11 Backslash

 \t Tab

 \b Backspace

 \r Carriage return

 \f Form feed

 \n Newline

-Note that in Windows the new line character is the composite $r\n$ whereas in Linux and macOS n is used.
+Note that in Windows the new line character is the composite $\n\n$ whereas in Linux and macOS \n is used.